Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 6. Simon

-• Using its voice-controlled calculator, Simon provides the facility to do various arithmetic operations.
+• Simon provides the facility to do various arithmetic operations using its voice-controlled calculator.

 • Compatible with Skype and other popular VOIP programs to establish an easy communication system with friends and relatives.

-• It allows users to watch slide shows and videos, listen to music, and more with a few simple voice commands.
+• It allows users to watch slide shows and videos, listen to music, and more with simple voice commands.

-• Also, it is an essential tool in reading newspapers and surfing the internet.
+• Also, it is an essential tool for reading newspapers and surfing the internet.

 7. Mycroft

-Mycroft comes with an easy-to-use open source voice assistant for converting voice to text.
-It is regarded as one of the most popular Linux speech recognition tools in modern time, written in Python.
+Mycroft has an easy-to-use open source voice assistant that converts voice to text.
+It is regarded as one of the most popular Linux speech recognition tools in modern times, written in Python.
 It allows users to make the best use of this tool in a science project or enterprise software application.
-Also, it can be used as a practical assistant, that can tell you the time, date, weather, and more like these.
+Also, it can be used as a practical assistant that can tell you the time, date, weather, and more.

 • Integrated with the most popular social media and professional platforms, including Facebook, Github, LinkedIn, and more.